Economic History - From Agricultural Roots to Export-Oriented Manufacturing Sector and a Financial Center

 - Many of the microphones and audio devices used by the United States Congress, top musicians and businesses consist of components manufactured by the Liechtenstein company Neutrik.

 Although not the largest economic sector, financial services, which includes insurance, legal and accounting activities, play an important role in Liechtenstein’s national economy, accounting for 22.2% of the nation’s GDP.

 Liechtenstein's financial center specializes in particular in private asset management, international asset structuring, investment funds, and insurance solutions.

 The last 25 years have been a particularly dynamic period for the Liechtenstein financial center.
-The number of banks increased from 3 to 13, and new fields of business have opened up in the funds and insurance sectors.
+New fields of business have opened up in the funds and insurance sectors.
 The accession to the European Economic Area (EEA) in 1995 acted as a catalyst for a series of fundamental changes and made access to the markets of other countries possible.